-Schedule C lists circumstances where Canadian securities regulators believe disclosure may be in the necessary course of business.
+Schedule C lists circumstances where Canadian securities regulators believe disclosure of Undisclosed Material Information may be in the necessary course of business.
 When in doubt, consult with the Chief Executive Officer, Chief Financial Officer or the Legal Department to determine whether disclosure in a particular circumstance is in the necessary course of business.